Stamp Duty Land Tax Procedures and Guidance for UK Land Transactions

 How to analyse it

-A sensible way to approach a transaction covered by these rules is to work through the following questions in order.
+A sensible way to use this material is to work through the following questions.

 Example

-Illustration: a transaction involving Welsh land completes after 1 April 2018.
-Even if the parties are familiar with SDLT, the source makes clear that SDLT is no longer the operative tax for Welsh land transactions from that date, and an SDLT return is not required for those transactions.
-The correct regime is LTT, subject to any specific transitional or cross-border rules.
+Illustration: a buyer acquires land in Wales after 1 April 2018.
+Even if the parties are familiar with HMRC’s SDLT process, the source makes clear that SDLT is not the tax for that transaction and no SDLT return is sent to HMRC.
+The relevant tax is LTT, administered by the Welsh Revenue Authority.

 Why this can be difficult in practice